-On one visit the hired hand brought out his horse tack to show me.
+Once when I visited, the hired hand brought out his horse tack to show me.
 It had decorative patterns and the metal parts were made of silver and gold.
 It had been passed from his grandfather to his father, and then from his father to him.
-It was a proud symbol of his family heritage.
+He was really proud of it.

 My friend explained that in past generations it was not uncommon for a gaucho to incorporate his savings into his horse tack.